by Anne Fishel, Ph.D

 It can be a challenge to get teenagers involved in family dinner discussions.
 Many of our one-line conversation starters are fabulous for helping them open up, including, “What’s the craziest thing you’ve ever eaten?” and “Did anyone read anything interesting online or in the newspaper today?”
 Teenagers also enjoy discussing public figures they like, including sports heroes, artists, actors, and politicians.
 If your teenager could have one person over for dinner (living or dead), who would it be?
 What would they talk about?
 What would they serve?

-Presenting a morally ambiguous situation is a great way to spark conversation.
-Read one of our “What Would You Do?” scenarios at dinner, and ask your teenagers to give their opinion.
+Presenting a morally ambiguous or thought-provoking situation is a great way to spark conversation.
+Present one of our “Conversations of the Week” at dinner, and ask your teenagers to give their opinion.
 There’s often not a clear “right” or “wrong” answer, so these should generate some interesting debates.

 Additionally, it’s often helpful to speak about your own experiences of the day in a way that is honest and self-disclosing, perhaps revealing something that was embarrassing or challenging.
 This will provoke your son or daughter into honestly sharing their own experiences.
 You might even repeat a joke that you heard at work, in order to lighten the mood.

 Last but certainly not least, you might try asking your teenagers about their favorite films, inventions, or music.
-Our Discussion on Excellence section has great suggestions for talking with your children about their favorite things.
+Our “Thoughts and Opinions” conversation starters can help your teens open up about likes, dislikes, and opinions on a variety of topics.

 Games and Activity Ideas